delvtech/frontend-monorepo/README.md

 This repo contains frontend packages and applications that are maintained by Element Finance.

 ## Required `node` version

 - **Node 14.19.1**
 - Vercel only supports node 12.x and 14.x as of this writing.
 - This repo contains an .nvmrc, so you can just run `nvm use` from the top-level.

-## Required `npm` version
+## Required `yarn` version

-- **npm 8.3.1**
-- Vercel has depends on npm 8.3.1 and doesn't let us change it.
-- By default, node 14.19.1 ships with npm@6.14.16.
-- The `npm workspaces` feature was introduced in 7.x, so you will have to upgrade npm manually.
+- **yarn 1.22.18 **
+- Vercel supports Yarn 1, see: https://vercel.com/support/articles/does-vercel-support-yarn-2
-- Run: `npm install -g npm@8.3.1`
+- Run: `npm install -g yarn@1.22.18`

 ## Development

 1. Clone the repo: `git clone git@github.com:element-fi/liquidity-mining-ui.git`
-2. Run `npm ci` at the top-level to install all packages across every workspace
+2. Run `yarn` at the top-level to install all packages across every workspace

 ### Installing new packages